 Your generator needs fuel to run, and you have a couple of great options: natural gas or liquid propane (LP).
 If your home already has a natural gas line, that’s often the most convenient choice.
 It provides a continuous, unending fuel supply, so you never have to worry about refueling.
 On the other hand, liquid propane is an excellent alternative, especially if you don’t have access to natural gas.
 LP is stored in a tank on your property, which a supplier can refill as needed.
 Both are clean-burning and reliable fuel sources for Generac generators, so the best choice really comes down to what’s available and practical for your home.

-The Importance of an Automatic Transfer Switch
+Why an Automatic Transfer Switch Is a Must-Have

 An automatic transfer switch, or ATS, is the unsung hero of your backup power system.
 This smart device is the brain of the operation.
 It constantly monitors the power coming from the utility line.
 The moment it detects an outage, it automatically disconnects your home from the grid and signals your generator to start up, seamlessly transferring power.
 This process is not only incredibly convenient—no fumbling in the dark—but it’s also a critical safety feature.
 A proper standby generator installation with an ATS ensures your home, your generator, and utility workers are all protected.
 It’s an essential component for safe, code-compliant, and hands-free operation.